 If you use a hose with a sock, the sock actually stays cleaner than a hose sock with a standard central vac system.
-Hose socks pick up dirt and dust from floors while vacuuming.
+Hose socks do pick up dirt from floors while vacuuming.
 Every time the power unit is turned on with the hose in the vacuum tubing, the suction from the power unit is continually cleaning the hose.
 A hose sitting in a closet doesn't have this advantage.

 How do you turn the power unit on?